What does ‘stress’ mean to you? What situations do you find stressful?

 In addition our blood clotting ability increases, sensitivity to pain decreases and our immune system (which protects us from disease) is also decreased.

 Of course, in modern life, this stress response is frequently inappropriate.
-I’ve never yet encountered a tiger in my village and my house hasn’t collapsed yet either (even the doors are withstanding the pre-teen door-slamming so far!).
+I’ve never yet encountered a tiger in my village.
+And my house hasn’t collapsed yet either (even the doors are withstanding the pre-teen door-slamming so far!).
 Fighting or running away won’t help with stubborn children, exams or presentations.
-This means that when we experience stress, we don’t usually burn off the physical aspects of the stress response and are left with the effects in our bodies for a long time.
+This means that when we experience stress, we don’t usually burn off the physical aspects of the stress response.
+As a result we are left with the effects of those stress hormones in our bodies for a long time.
 I’ll look more at the longer term consequences of stress and how to manage stress in our daily lives in a future blog.
 But for now I’ll just look at how we can manage our stress response at the time.

 So, how can we reduce our stress response when we are in a situation that we find unpleasant and stressful?
 The easiest way to look at this is to look at aspects of the stress response.

-Awareness can help too.
 Sometimes, it can be helpful just to be aware of and understand your stress response.
-Understanding why you feel the way you do (nauseous; dizzy; cold and clammy; tense; rapid breathing and heartrate) can be enough to allow you to take a step back, observe your response objectively and allow it to dissipate while you focus simply on breathing slowly and steadily until the feelings pass and you are able to move forward with your day.
+Understanding why you feel the way you do (nauseous; dizzy; cold and clammy; tense; rapid breathing and heartrate) helps.
+Understanding, can allow you to take a step back, observe your response objectively and allow it to dissipate while you focus simply on breathing slowly and steadily until the feelings pass and you are able to move forward with your day.